TtRchives/install-palc-plus/README.md

 # install-palc-plus
-A Setup.py For Installing Dependencies of Palc Plus
+install-palc-plus is a setup.py for installing dependencies of Palc PLUS!

+**This will *not* install Palc PLUS!!